Yiannis1234/ocado-foresight-presentation/final_script_10min.md

 "This leads to the three problems you see on **Slide 5**.

 **Point 1: Too Heavy for City Shops.**
-Our grid weighs 2 tons per square meter.
-If we put this in a normal building, it would crash through the floor.
+Look at **Figure 2**.
+The massive 'Automated CFC' on the right is too heavy.
+It weighs 2 tons per square meter.
+It cannot fit in the small city shops shown on the left.

 **Point 2: Clumsy Robots.**
 As I said, our robots crush strawberries.
 This means we still need human workers, which kills our profit.